mattbierner/blog.mattbierner.com/_posts/2013-12-08-incremental-parser-combinators-in-javascript.md

 * Cache partially completed incremental parser states.
 * Branch incremental parsers by feeding a state different inputs.
-* Access the working output value of a incremental parser.
+* Access the working output value of an incremental parser.

 #### Links
 * [Parse][parse] - Base parser combinator library and complete incremental parsing implementation.
 * [Khepri][khepri] - ECMAScript derived language used for implementation.

 # Problem Overview
-Incremental parsing require solving two subproblems: creating resuming parsers and expressing incremental streams.
+Incremental parsing requires solving two subproblems: creating resuming parsers and expressing incremental streams.

 ## Incrementally Applying Parse Parsers
 Behind its monadic parser combinator interface, [Parse][parse] parsers are implemented with continuations.
 A parser takes four continuations, and calls one based on its completion condition: `cok` when input is consumed and the parser succeeds, `cerr` when input is consumed and the parser fails, `eok` when no input is consumed and the parser succeeds, and `cerr` when input is consumed and the parser fails.